-The County Clerk's office policy with regard to overpayment of filing fees sent by mail is that no refund will be processed and due for any overpayment of filing fees mailed to the County Clerk's office unless the refund is over \$5.
-(Res.
-No. 240, 5-18-1995)
+The County Clerk's office policy with regard to overpayment of filing fees is that no refund will be processed and due for any overpayment of filing fees paid to the County Clerk's office unless the refund is at least \$10.
+In the event the overpayment exceeds \$50, the documents and payment will be returned to the filer, with the direction to file using the correct filing fee.